 This morning the route heads north towards the Julian Alps, leaving the sea behind.
 Travelling along quiet country roads, passing through an area with a multitude of “Valli da Pesca” (stretches of lagoon enclosed by earthen dikes where extensive fish farming is practised) and “casoni” (constructions used by fishermen in the past during the fishing season).

 The next stop is the town of Portogruaro, one of the main centres in the period of the “Serenissima Republic of Venice”, which is still impressive even today with its glorious “Palazzi” or “palaces”.

-Located in the historic centre of Portogruaro.
-It has comfortable rooms with wooden floors, a modern bathroom and free Wi-Fi.
-The hotel has its own restaurant serving specialities from the Veneto region.
+Hotel Spessotto is located in the historic centre of Portogruaro offering comfortable rooms with wooden floors, a modern bathroom and free Wi-Fi.
+The hotel has its own restaurant called Antico Ristorante Spessotto serving specialities from the Veneto region.

 There's the option to reduce today’s stage by 20 kms by taking a train from Portogruaro to Latisana and beginning the cycle from there.

 Spending the day cycling through the countryside between the region of Veneto and Friuli Venezia Giulia, passing through an area abundant in water and history, among rivers, canals, and ancient Roman towns.
 Your destination will be Aquileia, with its Roman excavations, or Palmanova, named “the starry city” because from above the town resembles a 9-pointed star.

 If staying in Aquileia this evening there is the option of taking a further loop cycle to visit Palmanova.
 If staying in Palmanova, then todays cycling distance is slightly longer: 75.5 kms / 47 mi.

 Hotel Patriarchi is a historic hotel only 200 yards from the Cathedral of Aquileia with views of the basilica and tower.
 The restaurant features traditional Friulian dishes and has a large selection of local wines.